juvu/DayTrade-SwingTrade/README.md

 ### Chapter 2: How day trade works
 Catalyst:
-Earnings reports
+- Earnings reports
-Earnings warnings/pre-announcements
+- Earnings warnings/pre-announcements
-Earnings surprises FDA approvals/disapprovals Mergers/acquisitions Alliances/partnerships/major product releases
+- Earnings surprises FDA approvals/disapprovals
+- Mergers/acquisitions Alliances/partnerships/major product releases
-Major contract wins/losses
+- Major contract wins/losses
-Restructurings/layoffs/management changes
+- Restructurings/layoffs/management changes
-Stock splits/buybacks/debt offerings
+- Stock splits/buybacks/debt offerings

 The stocks that are gapping significantly up or down are going to be the stocks that retail traders are watching.

-from 9:30 EST to 10:00 EST, is when volume, volitility is at most.
+From 9:30 EST to 10:00 EST, is when volume, volitility is at most.
 Most suitable for momentum trading

 ---